sdatspun2/idempotency-header/draft.md

 --- abstract

-The `HTTP` Idempotency request header field can be used to carry idempotency key in order to make non-idempotent `HTTP` methods such as `POST` or `PATCH` fault-tolerant.
+The HTTP Idempotency request header field can be used to carry idempotency key in order to make non-idempotent HTTP methods such as `POST` or `PATCH` fault-tolerant.

 --- middle

 # Introduction

 Idempotence is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application.
 It does not matter if the operation is called only once, or 10s of times over.
-The result `SHOULD` be the same.
+The result SHOULD be the same.

-Idempotency is important in building a fault-tolerant `HTTP API`.
-An `HTTP` request method is considered `idempotent` if the intended effect on the server of multiple identical requests with that method is the same as the effect for a single such request.
-According to {{!RFC7231}}, `HTTP` methods `OPTIONS`, `HEAD`, `GET`, `PUT` and `DELETE` are idempotent while methods `POST` and `PATCH` are not.
+Idempotency is important in building a fault-tolerant HTTP API.
+An HTTP request method is considered `idempotent` if the intended effect on the server of multiple identical requests with that method is the same as the effect for a single such request.
+According to {{!RFC7231}}, HTTP methods `OPTIONS`, `HEAD`, `GET`, `PUT` and `DELETE` are idempotent while methods `POST` and `PATCH` are not.

-Let's say a client of an `HTTP API` wants to create (or update) a resource using a `POST` method.
-Since `POST` is `NOT` an idempotent method, calling it multiple times can result in duplication or wrong updates.
+Let's say a client of an HTTP API wants to create (or update) a resource using a `POST` method.
+Since `POST` is NOT an idempotent method, calling it multiple times can result in duplication or wrong updates.
 Consider a scenario where the client sent a `POST` request to the server, but it got a timeout.
 Following questions arise :  Is the resource actually created (or updated)?
 Did the timeout occur during sending of the request, or when receiving of the response?
 Can the client safely retry the request, or does it need to figure out what happened in the first place?
 If `POST` had been an idempotent method, such questions may not arise.
 Client would safely retry a request until it actually gets a valid response from the server.

-For many use cases of `HTTP API`, duplicate resource is a severe problem from business perspective.
+For many use cases of HTTP API, duplicate resource is a severe problem from business perspective.
 For example, duplicate records for requests involving any kind of money transfer `MUST NOT` be allowed.
 In other cases, processing of duplicate webhook delivery is not expected.

 ##  Notational Conventions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here, and without quotes.

 This specification uses the Augmented Backus-Naur Form (ABNF) notation of {{!RFC5234}} and includes, by reference, the IMF-fixdate rule as defined in Section 7.1.1.1 of {{!RFC7231}}.

 The term "resource" is to be interpreted as defined in Section 2 of {{!RFC7231}}, that is identified by an URI.
 The term "resource server" is to be interpreted as "origin server" as defined in Section 3 of {{!RFC7231}}.

-# The Idempotency HTTP Request Header Field
+# The Idempotency-Key HTTP Request Header Field

 An idempotency key is a unique value generated by the client which the resource server uses to recognize subsequent retries of the same request.
 The `Idempotency-Key` HTTP request header field carries this key.